kayoyin/blog/content/post/neuromv.md

 hidemeta: false
 comments: true
 math: true
-summary: "In this project, we visualize songs using images that pulsate and move along with the music using Compositional Pattern Producing Networks (CPPN).
-In addition, the images we use are recognizable or reminiscent of the songs themselves to help viewers feel a connection with the music and gain a deeper appreciation for it."
+summary: "In this project, we visualize songs using images that pulsate and move along with the music using Compositional Pattern Producing Networks (CPPN)."
 disableHLJS: true # to disable highlightjs
 disableShare: false
 disableHLJS: false